gyaresu/typeslab/README.md

 # Related Projects

-All under development, all by me, and all super early.
-So send me issues and PRs!
+All under development, all by [Geelen](https://github.com/geelen/typeslab), and all super early.
+So send him issues and PRs!

 - [jspm-server](https://github.com/geelen/jspm-server) - live-reloading dev server for JSPM.
 If the plugin supports live-reloading, it will try to hot-swap files in.
 If not, it'll reload the page.
 - [plugin-postcss](https://github.com/geelen/plugin-postcss) - live-reloading PostCSS plugin generator.
 Used for the [amcss.js](https://github.com/geelen/typeslab/blob/master/src/amcss.js) plugin here in this project.